hapijs/hapi/docs/Reference.md

             - `compile(template, options)` - rendering function.
 Returns a function with signature `function(context, options)`.
 Follows the convention used in [handlebars](https://github.com/wycats/handlebars.js/).
         - any of the `views` options listed below (except `defaultExtension`) to override the defaults for a specific engine.
-    - `defaultExtension` - defines the default filename extension to append to template names when multiple engines are configured and not explicit extension is provided for a given template.
+    - `defaultExtension` - defines the default filename extension to append to template names when multiple engines are configured and no explicit extension is provided for a given template.
 No default value.
     - `path` - the root file path used to resolve and load the templates identified when calling `request.reply.view()`.
 Defaults to current working directory.